Canelo Net Worth: 'Canelo' Boasts Wealthy $180 Million Net Worth

 ‘Canelo’ Career Earnings

-After 63 professional boxing fights, Canelo’s biggest fight purse is reported to have been around $65 million.
-This was reportedly how much Alvarez earned for his last outing against Gennady Golovkin in their trilogy bout last year.
+After 64 professional boxing fights, Canelo’s biggest fight purse is reported to have been around $65 million.
+This was reportedly how much Alvarez earned for his last outing against Gennady Golovkin in their trilogy bout in 2022.
 The 33-year-old won the fight via unanimous decision, putting an end to the great trilogy with the Kazakh fighter.

 Canelo has earned hundreds of millions of dollars throughout his boxing career so far, with regular fight purses of tens of millions.
-For his last fight against John Ryder, the Mexican reportedly earned somewhere in the region of $38 million for the fight (according to Sports Payouts).
+For his last fight against Jermell Charlo, the Mexican reportedly earned somewhere in the region of $18 million for the fight (according to Sports Payouts).

 The vast majority of Alvarez’s income does of course come from prize fighting.
 However, he has many sponsorship deals outside of the ring which will help his salary and net worth, but it is punching people in the face for a living that pays ‘Canelo’ the most money.
 More on Alvarez’s endorsement deals later on.

 With boxers you don’t really tend to have a salary as it depends on how many fights they have in a year or how active they are and at what level they are fighting.
-As ‘Canelo’ is a world level fighter and fights fairly regularly (roughly twice a year), his salary is estimated to be around $80 million annually.
+As ‘Canelo’ is a world level fighter and fights fairly regularly (roughly twice a year), his salary is estimated to be around $50 million+ annually.

 ‘Canelo’ Boxing Fight Pay (Last 10):